stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 ### Create AWS Inbound Firewall Rule

-1. Name -AWS Inbound
+1. **Name** - AWS Inbound
-2. Action -Allow
+2. **Action** - Allow
-3. Source -All connected Amazon VPC
+3. **Source** - All connected Amazon VPC
-4. Destination -192.168.#.0/24 (Where # is your student number)
+4. **Destination** - 192.168.#.0/24 (Where # is your student number)
-5. Service -ANY
+5. **Service** - ANY
 6. Click **SAVE** button.

 ### AWS Outbound Firewall Rule

 Follow the same process as in the previous step and create AWS Outbound Firewall Rule following these instructions:

-1. Name -AWS Outbound
+1. **Name** - AWS Outbound
-2. Action -Allow
+2. **Action** - Allow
-3. Source -192.168.#.0/24 (Where # is your student number)
+3. **Source** - 192.168.#.0/24 (Where # is your student number)
-4. Destination -All connected Amazon VPCAll connected Amazon VPC
+4. **Destination** - All connected Amazon VPC
-5. Service -ANYANY
+5. **Service** - ANY
-6. Click"SAVE""SAVE"button.
+6. Click **SAVE** button.

-Log into VMware Cloud on AWS vCenterLog into VMware Cloud on AWS vCenter
+#### Log into VMware Cloud on AWS vCenter

 Connection Info Tab

-1. Login to your Student # SDDC and click on the "Connection InfoConnection Info" tab.
+Login to your Student # SDDC and click on the **Connection Info** tab.
 This displays different connection information for your VMware Cloud on AWS environment like:

-2. URL to vSphere Client HTML5 client for your vCenter server
+- URL to vSphere Client HTML5 client for your vCenter server
-3. URL to vCenter Server API Explorer
+- URL to vCenter Server API Explorer
-4. Local Username for access to vCenter Server on VMware Cloud on AWS cloudadmin@vmc.local
+- Local Username for access to vCenter Server on VMware Cloud on AWS **cloudadmin@vmc.local**
-5. Ability to copy Username to your computer's clipboard
+- Ability to copy Username to your computer's clipboard
-6. Password to utilize for the cloudadmin user to access vCenter
+- Password to utilize for the cloudadmin user to access vCenter
-7. Ability to view cloudadmin's password
+- Ability to view cloudadmin's password
-8. Ability to copy cloudadmin's password to your computer's clipboard
+- Ability to copy cloudadmin's password to your computer's clipboard
-9. PowerCLI Connect string to be used if you desire to use PowerCLI to connect to your VMware Cloud on AWS vCenter Server
+- PowerCLI Connect string to be used if you desire to use PowerCLI to connect to your VMware Cloud on AWS vCenter Server
-10. Ability to copy PowerCLI string to your computer's clipboard
+- Ability to copy PowerCLI string to your computer's clipboard

-Click on the vSphere Client's HTML5 URL (#2 above), and login with cloudadmin@vmc.local User Name and copy the password to your computer's clipboard and paste it in the Password Field.
+Click on the vSphere Client's HTML5 URL, and login with **cloudadmin@vmc.local** User Name and copy the password to your computer's clipboard and paste it in the Password Field.

 You are now logged in to your VMware Cloud on AWS vCenter Server as **cloudadmin@vmc.local** user.

 ### Create Content Library

 Content libraries are container objects for VM templates, vApp templates, and other types of files like ISO images.
 You can create a content library in the vSphere Web Client, and populate it with templates, which you can use to deploy virtual machines or vApps in your VMware Cloud on AWS environment or if you already have a Content Library in your on-premises data center, you can use the Content Library to import content into your SDDC.
-You can create two types of libraries: local or subscribed library.
-Local LibrariesLocal Libraries You use a local library to store items in a single vCenter Server instance.
+You can create two types of libraries: local or subscribed libraries.

+Local Libraries You use a local library to store items in a single vCenter Server instance.
 You can publish the local library so that users from other vCenter Server systems can subscribe to it.
 When you publish a content library externally, you can configure a password for authentication.
-VM templates and vApps templates are stored as OVF file formats in the content library.
+VM templates and vApp templates are stored as an OVF file format in the content library.
 You can also upload other file types, such as ISO images, text files, and so on, in a content library.

 ### Subscribed Libraries

 You subscribe to a published library by creating a subscribed library.
 You can create the subscribed library in the same vCenter Server instance where the published library is, or in a different vCenter Server system.
 In the Create Library wizard you have the option to download all the contents of the published library immediately after the subscribed library is created, or to download only metadata for the items from the published library and later to download the full content of only the items you intend to use.
 To ensure the contents of a subscribed library are up-to-date, the subscribed library automatically synchronizes to the source published library on regular intervals.
 You can also manually synchronize subscribed libraries.
 You can use the option to download content from the source published library immediately or only when needed to manage your storage space.

 Synchronization of a subscribed library that is set with the option to download all the contents of the published library immediately, synchronizes both the item metadata and the item contents.
 During the synchronisation the library items that are new for the subscribed library are fully downloaded to the storage location of the subscribed library.
 Synchronization of a subscribed library that is set with the option to download contents only when needed synchronizes only the metadata for the library items from the published library, and does not download the contents of the items.
 This saves storage space.
 If you need to use a library item you need to synchronize that item.
 After you are done using the item, you can delete the item contents to free space on the storage.
 For subscribed libraries that are set with the option to download contents only when needed, synchronizing the subscribed library downloads only the metadata of all the items in the source published library, while synchronizing a library item downloads the full content of that item to your storage.
 If you use a subscribed library, you can only utilize the content, but cannot contribute with content.
 Only the administrator of the published library can manage the templates and files.

 1. Click on **Menu**
 2. Click on **Content Libraries**